 Multiple property owners have initiated a legal proceeding (titled Burnett et al. v.
 Talen et al.) in the Montana District Court for Rosebud County against Talen, PSE, Pacificorp, PGE, Avista Corp., NorthWestern, and Westmoreland Rosebud Mining.
 The plaintiffs allege a failure to contain coal dust in connection with the operation of Colstrip, and seek unspecified damages.
-The parties have agreed to temporarily stay the litigation as a result of the bankruptcy proceedings initiated by Talen.
+The parties have agreed to temporarily stay the litigation as a result of the bankruptcy proceedings initiated by Talen, which agreement was not impacted by the stipulation to lift the stay for purposes of the Montana litigation and arbitration.
 The Company will vigorously defend itself in the litigation, but at this time is unable to predict the outcome, nor an amount or range of potential impact in the event of an outcome that is adverse to the Company's interests.